Google Test

-Google Test, often referred to as gtest, is a specialized library utilized to conduct unit testing in the C++ programming language.
-This library operates under the terms of the BSD 3-clause license.
+Google Test, often written as GoogleTest and referred to as gtest, is a library used to conduct unit testing in the programming language C++.
 Google Test is based on the xUnit architecture, a systematic methodology for assessing software components.
+Google Test is free and open-source software with a BSD 3-clause license.

-Google Test can be compiled for a diverse range of computer systems, encompassing those employing POSIX, a set of standard operating system interfaces, as well as the Microsoft Windows platform.
-This adaptability facilitates the execution of unit tests on both C and C++ codebases, with minimal alterations required in the source code.
+Google Test can be compiled for multiple computer operating systems (OS), including those using the Portable Operating System Interface (POSIX; e.g., Linux, macOS), a set of standard OS interfaces, and Microsoft Windows.
+This allows for the execution of unit tests on both C and C++ codebases with few alterations to the source code.

 Projects using Google Test

 Besides being developed and used at Google, many other projects implement Google Test as well: